kaihirota/SpacesMarkerManager/Doc/report.md

         "latitude": {"N": "1257.8828626888426"}}'
 ```

+Why this schema?
+Why not use a list of map containing coordinates and the timestamp?

+- To query any DynamoDB table, you need a partition key and sort key.
+- While using a list of map makes sense, it is not possible to simply retrieve the first or last item in a list in DynamoDB.
+You must retrieve the whole item / row.
+Using a list of map means when we poll for new locations we are retrieving more duplicate data in each request, which consumes more read capacity units.
+- You would need a mechanism to ensure that the list is always sorted in the correct order.
+- Querying gets much more complicated, as you can't retrieve a set of coordinates given a coordinate range.
+- Any other attribute that is added - for example, the quantity, and price of the items the customer purchased at some kiosk at a given location and time, need to be stored in a list as well, since you will only have device id as the partition key but no timestamp to use as sort key.
+This makes querying harder, as it is not possible to create indexes on nested elements in DynamoDB.
+You also will not be able to do aggregations unlike using relational databases.

+Why using a flat schema (each row has id, timestamp, and coordinate x y z) makes sense

+- It's possible to create to collapse the x-y coordinates into a single string through geohashing, which can then be indexed and range-queried against.
+This is also a good candidate for global or local secondary index.
+- Using geohash as the range key or partition key will mean that records in the same partition are geographically close to each other.
+- Each row / item is as small as it can be, so it consumes less read capacity unit.
+- Checking if a given device ID has a new location requires us to check only one document -  by traversing the timestamp in reverse.
+- Other attributes that do not change over time should be stored separately - for example, in a relational database where you can have strong consistency.
+Using the same device ID as the primary key.
+- Using this architecture, you can flexibly add and change the attribute at any time.
+- This is the only schema currently that allows you to say,

 ### **Assumption around Marker behaviors**

 A single unit of timestamped geolocation data can be represented and instantiated as a `LocationMarker`, which has 3 types, each being a parent class of the next: